Wales and England go head-to-head in 'local derby'

 Wales and England go head-to-head in a mouth-watering final match in Group B with all to play for in the World Cup.

-The Welsh face a daunting task on Tuesday as they must beat England to stand any chance of progressing.
+Robert Page's Wales team must beat England on Tuesday to stand any chance of progressing to the last 16 in a game that will be broadcast on BBC One and Radio 5 Live.

-Meanwhile, Gareth Southgate's side are aiming to qualify for the last 16 as group winners and to bounce back from an underwhelming performance against the United States.
+Meanwhile, Gareth Southgate's side are aiming to qualify for the next round as group winners and to bounce back from an underwhelming performance against the United States.

 In their only other World Cup appearance, in 1958, Wales reached the quarter-finals - can they do the same again or will favourites England cruise into the knockout stages?